Listening to the body, being aware of individual risks are especially important when it comes to ovarian cancer.

 Does Vanderbilt have any clinical trials for ovarian cancer patients?

 Vanderbilt is a National Comprehensive Cancer Center site, one of only a few in the country, and has a large portfolio of clinical trials for people diagnosed with all types of cancer, including ovarian.
-We also have several clinical trials open specifically for women diagnosed with recurrent ovarian cancer.
+Several clinical trials are open specifically for women diagnosed with recurrent ovarian cancer.

 Is there anything you can do to reduce your risk or prevent ovarian cancer?

-It is important for a woman to listen to her body for symptoms, such as bloating, abdominal swelling and pain, difficulties eating or feeling full quickly.
+It is important for women to listen to their bodies for symptoms, such as bloating, abdominal swelling and pain, difficulties eating or feeling full quickly.
 If the symptoms last for more than a few weeks it is important to seek evaluation by gynecologist.